When was the Surface Duo released in the US?

 As has been the case with nearly all foldables so far, the Surface Duo doesn't come cheap.

 In the same blog post as mentioned above, a starting price was revealed: US$1,399.99.
-That translates to around £1,071 at the time of writing, although you may have to pay as much as £1,399 in the UK too.
+That translates to around £1,060 at the time of writing, although you may have to pay as much as £1,399 once it comes to the UK.

 Microsoft Surface Duo specs